tshepang/blog-movies/content/movies/In Bruges (2008).rst

-importantly, there is an important character in a form of a dwarf (real nice performance there, reminiscent of that of the superb `Peter Dinklage`_ in the excellent TV series, *Game of Thrones*), though, ironically, he is the racist in question, but later apologises for it.
+importantly, there is an important character in a form of a dwarf (real nice performance there, reminiscent of that of the superb `Peter Dinklage`_ in the excellent TV series, *Game of Thrones*), though, ironically, he is the racist in question (but later apologises for it).

 .. _Seven Psychopaths: http://movies.tshepang.net/seven-psychopaths-2012
 .. _Peter Dinklage: http://en.wikipedia.org/wiki/Peter_Dinklage